 In 1981, the Garlic Press moved a few doors down the street to its present location, more than tripling the space.
 At that time we added fresh whole bean coffee, a small food section and Bridal Registry to the mix.
 When local jewelry artist Linda Isaccson Healy decided to give up her retail business a jewelry section was added, dedicated largely to handcrafted jewelry.
-Several years later we introduced FLAX clothing to the Bloomington-normal community.
+Several years later we introduced FLAX, Cut Loose, and Comfy USA to our growing apparel lines.

 In 1996, we took another big step and gave up storeroom space and created a Cooking Class Kitchen within the store.

-In 2000, Dorothy was delighted to bring three partners into the business: long time employees Sarah Bushnell McManus, Pam Locsin and Jackie Pope-Ganser.
+In 2000, Dorothy was delighted to bring 2 partners into the business: long time employees Sarah Bushnell McManus, and Pam Locsin.
 Their diverse talents and enthusiasm have added immensely to the Garlic Press.